dedalus-enterprise-architect/openshift-okd-data-gatherer/data_gatherer/reporting/README.md

 - **DaemonSet Handling**:
   - DaemonSets are correctly counted as running one pod per eligible worker node
   - DaemonSets targeting infra or master nodes (via nodeSelector) show 0 replicas for worker capacity
-  - This applies to all three reports: cluster-capacity, container-capacity, and containers-config
 - **Node Placement**: Workloads targeting master or infra nodes via nodeSelector are excluded from worker node calculations

 ### Resource Calculations